West Princes Street Gardens is open from 7am – 7:15pm

 Our aim is to create a wonderful public green space that is available to everyone, young and old, who wishes to use it.
-A key consideration of the design concept is to make the gardens more accessible, including new paths, lift access and less steep slopes to comply with modern disabled access regulations.
+A key consideration of the design concept is to make the gardens more accessible, including new paths, lift access and less steep slopes to comply with modern access regulations.
 The plans include a range of interactive, sensory experiences to encourage positive learning and enjoyment for all visitors to the gardens.
-Consideration has been given to make the gardens accessible in all weather, through improvements
+Consideration has been given to make the gardens accessible and inclusive in all weather, through improvements

 to the existing shelters and the provision of new public amenities.